 When reviewing your auto loan offer, pay careful attention to the annual percentage rate, especially if you have bad credit.
-This number is likely to be high when your credit score is low.
+This number is likely to be high when your credit scores are low.
 Make sure you look specifically for the APR and not just the interest rate.

-The APR gives you a holistic picture of the total cost of the loan, and incorporates other things like origination fees as a percentage.
-So even though one lender might offer a lower monthly interest rate, their fees might make it a much more expensive option.
+The APR gives you a holistic picture of the total cost of the loan and incorporates other things like origination fees as a percentage.
+So even though one lender might offer a lower interest rate, their fees might make it a much more expensive option.

 Decline Upgrades and Add-ons

 Car salespeople and F&I managers are notorious for trying to talk you into spending more than a car’s sticker price.
 Even if you get the price down, they may end up making more money because of upgrades.

 Whether it’s a leather interior or extra insurance, be mindful of the value you’re getting for your money.
 Firmly make up your mind in advance to stick to a budget.
 And if you come in under budget, don’t use that as an excuse to spend the remainder on an unnecessary add-on.